Sign up for an occasional newsletter of insights and ideas for marketers plus interesting stories from around the web!

 - Income range

-- Who they follow online / Professional thought leaders
+- Who they follow online / relevant thought leaders and influencers

-Start by sketching out some real-life characteristics.
-Are you describing an individual who works at a startup or a Fortune 500?
-The reason this is important is that a marketing manager at a startup will have different concerns than one at a Fortune 500.
+Using a B2B example, are you describing an individual who works at a startup or a Fortune 500?
+This is important because a marketing manager at a startup will have different concerns than one at a Fortune 500.
 These distinctions are crucial when you launch a campaign and need to understand the nuances.

-What to include when describing your audience for a B2B lean persona:
+What to include when describing your audience for a B2B persona:

-Job role — What is Taylor’s job role and describe what Taylor needs to do her job well.
+Job role — What is Taylor’s job role?
+Describe what Taylor needs to do her job well.

 Challenges — What are the unique challenges of Taylor’s role (i.e not enough technical support, too many meetings, undefined workflows)?